ShaktiB/House-Price-Modelling/README.md

 - BsmtFinSF1, BsmtFinSF2, and BsmtUnfSF were dropped and only the TotalBsmtSF variable was retained
 - 1stFlrSF and 2ndFlrSF were dropped off because they were highly correlated with GrLivArea
+- GrLivArea still had a high VIF score of 8.2.
+Based on the heatmap, this could be caused by the correlation to the number of rooms and metrics related to garage size.
+However, since these could be real factors that impact the final sale price of a house, they were not removed.

+### Missing Values

+- PoolQC, MiscFeature, Alley, Fence, FireplaceQu, GarageType, GarageFinish, GarageQual, GarageCond, BsmtFinType1, BsmtExposure, BsmtFinType2, BsmtCond, BsmtQual, MasVnrType *all have NA meaning that the particular house 'feature' does not exist.
+The NAs do not represent true missing values*

 ## Reference Work